The White Ape Perfected Man: Sun Wukong’s Divine Double

 I submit to the Bodhisattva, Great Power-Coming

-Fig. 1 – A diagram of the 35 Confession Buddhas (larger version).
-The Buddha Victorious in Strife is the first figure on the lower right row.
+Fig. 1 – A religious painting of the 35 Confession Buddhas (larger version).
+The Buddha Victorious in Strife is third from the right on the bottom row.
 Image found here.

 2.1.
 Iconography